Larry-Garcia/EE662Fall2025/README.md

 A Wireless Sensor Network (WSN) simulation framework implementing a hierarchical data collection tree with mesh routing capabilities.
 This project simulates self-organized networks with cluster heads, routing protocols, energy consumption modeling, and comprehensive metrics collection.

+## Branch Information
+The simulator source code is available on GitHub.
+The branch (`gengraphs`) used for this paper includes all graphing and figure generation capabilities.
+The `main` branch contains a more refined protocol implementation but does not yet include the full visualization features.
+Both branches share equivalent core protocol logic; `main` represents the cleaner, more maintainable version.
+However, `gengraphs` provides reference implementations for the visualization components, which may facilitate adding these features to `main` in the future.

 ## Features

 - **Example Network Topology**: Root → Cluster Heads → Registered Nodes and there is router